siplasplas/minimal-examples/Qt/static-lib-res/README.md

 </qresource>
 </RCC>
 ```
-whereas main app see paths do png images,  library don't.
+whereas main app can see paths do png images,
+library can't.

 Second problem: